Heavy Traffic Joint Queue Length Distribution without Resource Pooling: Input-queued switch

 where $\boldsymbol \Upsilon $ is the vector $ \boldsymbol \Upsilon = (\Upsilon_1,\dots,\Upsilon_{2n})$. \end{theorem}

-Theorem \ref{thm: switch_dist} gives the complete characterization of the heavy traffic distribution of the Input-queued switch under the symmetric variance condition, where the heavy traffic distribution is represented using $2n$ independent exponential random variable.
-This suggests that the heavy traffic distribution of the switch is light-tailed even when the symmetric variance condition is not satisfied.
-The idea behind the proof is to show that the Laplace transform of the limiting distribution provided in the Theorem \ref{thm: switch_dist} is a solution of a functional equation (given in Theorem \ref{thm: switch_functional_eq}) when the variances of the arrival process are symmetric.
-And under the assumption that the functional equation has a unique solution (claimed by Conjecture \ref{lem: switch_uniqueness}), the solution provided in Theorem \ref{thm: switch_dist} is the unique solution for the heavy traffic distribution for Input-queued switch under symmetric variance condition.
+Theorem \ref{thm: switch_dist} completely characterizes the heavy traffic distribution of the Input-queued switch under the symmetric variance condition, where the heavy traffic distribution is represented using $2n$ independent exponential random variable.
+The key idea behind the proof is to show that the Laplace transform of the limiting distribution provided in the Theorem \ref{thm: switch_dist} is a solution of a functional equation (Eq. \eqref{eq: switch_functional_eq}) given in Theorem \ref{thm: switch_functional_eq} when the variances of the arrival process are symmetric.
+And under the assumption that the functional equation has a unique solution claimed by Conjecture \ref{lem: switch_uniqueness}, the solution provided in Theorem \ref{thm: switch_dist} is the unique solution for the heavy traffic distribution for Input-queued switch under symmetric variance condition.
 The mathematical proof of Theorem \ref{thm: switch_dist} is provided in Appendix \ref{app: switch_dist}.
-Remember that for the projection on to the cone $\mathcal{ K}$, we can ensure that the lower dimensional representation $\mathbf r$ is unique by adding an extra constraint that $\min_{1\leq i\leq 2n} r_i =0$.
-Such a condition is satisfied by the vector $\boldsymbol \Upsilon - \Tilde{\Upsilon} \mathbf 1_{2n}$.
-This provides an intuitive reasoning behind the appearance of the term $\Tilde{\Upsilon} $.